-Lambda School is a full-time bootcamp, with courses for people who are interested in learning a completely new skill, like web development or design.
-At Pathrise, job-seekers in our program should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.
+Lambda School is a full-time bootcamp, with courses for people who are interested in learning a completely new skill.
+At Pathrise, job-seekers in our program should already have a background in the field they are interested in.
+This is so they can participate in and fully benefit from our technical workshops, which are focused on interview prep.

-All of our workshops and sessions at Pathrise are live, as well as recorded, so that job-seekers in our program can review them afterwards and continue learning.
-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled whenever job-seekers need them.
+All of our workshops and sessions at Pathrise are live, as well as recorded.
+This helps our fellows review them afterwards and continue learning.
+Our program is flexible.
+There are only 2-4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
 Our program is personalized to work on the specific skills that people struggle with the most.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with any of our mentors to get help with your technical and behavioral interviews or with any other aspect of the job search, join Pathrise.